Sky Valley Food's Whole30 Starter Guide

 The Whole30 Diet

 The Whole30 diet similar to a FODMAP diet is a diet designed to reset your eating habits.
 Where a FODMAP diet focuses on removing items and slowly reintroducing them, a Whole30 Diet focuses on removing specific items from your diet for a 30 day period.
 This can be useful to find a food allergy, retrain your metabolism, or help you lose weight that is otherwise harder to do via traditional diets and exercise.
 For more information head over to their official website for a complete definition and all the potential benefits of this diet.
-[The Whole30® Program - As featured in the New York Times bestselling book, The Whole30](https://whole30.com/)
+Learn more about the Whole 30 diet here.

 So How Do You Get Started?